manulecam/manulecam/readme.md

 <h1>Hi there! 👨🏻‍💻</h1>

-I'm learning to get my first job as a developer! 📚
+📚 My goal?
+Learn something new every day, to become a great developer.

-Looking for the opportunity to take my first steps in the web development industry, to do what I'm passionate about and enhance my skills as a dev 🖥
+🔍 Looking for the opportunity to make my first steps in the Web Development industry, in order to do what I'm passionate about and improve my skills as a dev.

 📖 NEVER STOP LEARNING 📖